 As a company, we’ve been planning and preparing for COVID-19 in some way since January.

-As we shifted into planning to responding to an absolutely incredible and sometimes overwhelming reality, we anchored ourselves in paying attention to what was happening at a macro-level.
-But also, discreetly: across our portfolio of clients.
+As we shifted from planning to respond to an absolutely incredible and sometimes overwhelming reality, we anchored ourselves in paying attention to what was happening at a macro-level.
+But also, discreetly: across our portfolio of clients’ customer support trends.

 When we were fortunate enough to have Patrick Campbell of ProfitWell address our clients and share the data they were seeing across their vast network, we thought it would be helpful to take their expansive data and bring focus to it as it relates to what we were seeing.